-Also known as private health care cover, private medical insurance (PMI), private healthcare and health insurance, private medical insurance gives you fast access to the health treatments specified on the policy.
+Also known as private health care cover, private medical insurance (PMI), private health insurance, private medical insurance gives you fast access to the health treatments specified on the policy.

 The number of people seeking private medical insurance in the UK is steadily increasing, as the NHS suffers from increasing pressure on its services.
 Your health is your most valuable asset and a lengthy waiting time for treatment can make all the difference to your health and recovery – especially if your health is deteriorating while you wait for an appointment or referral.

 What are the benefits of private medical insurance?

 There are many benefits to private medical care, including:

 - Control – you can choose who to see and where to go for treatment from an approved list